galaxyproject/training-material/topics/single-cell/tutorials/scCiteSeq-Tool-to-RStudio/tutorial.md

 - How can I visualize and interpret multimodal data in Seurat?

 objectives:
-- Learn to use Galaxy's Seurat tool with Cite-seq capabilities to create a Seurat Object
+- Learn to use Galaxy's Seurat tool to create a Seurat Object with Cite-seq analysis
+capabilities
-- Understand the parameters of the Seurat tool
+- Understand the parameters of Galaxy's Seurat tool
 - Move between Galaxy and RStudio to holistically explore Cite-Seq data

-time_estimation: 3H
+time_estimation: 1H

 key_points:
 - Being able to switch between Galaxy and RStudio when analyzing datasets can be useful when looking to adjust default parameters within Seurat's functions and workflow.